libfreedom/Song-Analyser-GPT/README.md

 **Now sit back and let the magic begin.**

-Here is an example conversation with Song Analysis GPT
+Here is an example conversation with Song Analyser GPT

 [Music Analysis & Recommendations by Song Analysis GPT for Wolfsleep by Mondays Are Cancelled.pdf](https://github.com/libfreedom/Song-Analyser-GPT/files/14850898/Music.Analysis.Recommendations.by.Song.Analysis.GPT.for.Wolfsleep.by.Mondays.Are.Cancelled.pdf)